William-PanWei/draft-ietf-ipsecme-ikev2-sa-ts-payloads-opt/draft-ietf-ipsecme-ikev2-sa-ts-payloads-opt.md

 This Notify Message type contains no data.

-The Critical bit MUST be 0.
-A non-zero value MUST be ignored.

 ## OPTIMIZED\_REKEY Notify

 The OPTIMIZED_REKEY Notify Message type is used to perform an optimized IKE SA or Child SA rekey.